Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Most TV wall mounts allow fixing to a brick or concrete wall – or drywall with wood studs.

 For a concrete and brick wall, you should have no issues.
-You just need to ensure you have the correct drill bit and fixings for that wall type.
+But you must ensure you have the correct drill bit and fixings for that wall type.

 For drywall, you need to know the following:

-2. How far apart the studs are.
+- How far apart are the studs?
 Make sure you buy a mount that supports the distance between each wooden stud.

 Main takeaway: Make sure the mount you buy is suitable for the wall surface.